 New Haven Mortgage Income Fund (1) Inc. (the "Fund") is a mortgage investment corporation that was incorporated on November 27, 2008 under the laws of the Province of Ontario.
+The address of the registered office of the Company is Suite 202 - 120 Eglinton Avenue East Toronto Ontario M4P 1E2.
 The objective of the Fund is to provide stable cash distributions of income while preserving investor capital.
 The Fund is subject to rules under the Income Tax Act (Canada) that permit the Fund to be operated as a flow-through conduit of its net income to its investors.
 The income of the Fund for purposes of the Income Tax Act (Canada) includes interest earned and the taxable portion of any net realizable capital gains.
 The Fund is permitted to deduct from its net income all taxable dividends paid to its investors.